manllano/international-benchmark/README.md

-# OpenAlex Core Area Analysis
+# International benchmark with OpenAlex data

 This repository contains a three-notebook workflow for retrieving OpenAlex publication data, calculating institution-level metrics, and producing figures for a core-area analysis.
 This workflow was developed by Manuel Llano and Kasper Abcouwer (UvA UB) inspired by the methodology of Jules van Rooij (RUG).